 - 11. A student with incomplete assessment(s) at Module Review Board will be considered a fail for the module (except where the student has approved Extenuating Circumstances), irrespective of their final cumulative grade. - 12.
 Failing Assessments: A student who fails the required cumulative assessment for a module or fails to submit or complete all assessment items satisfactorily may be allowed to resubmit one or more items of assessment within 3 months of the module completion date. - a.
 The Module Review Board will determine whether you are permitted the opportunity to re-sit failed assessments.
 The marks gained for any individual module through reassessment will be capped at 50% for the purposes of calculating the overall average mark and determining classification for an award; the actual mark achieved through re-assessment will be the mark recorded on the transcript except where the re-sit is a consequence of approved Extenuating Circumstances often referred to as a 'first-sit'.
 The results of any resubmission attempts will be ratified at the next Module Review Board.
 If resubmission is unsuccessful, or the student fails to resubmit in the invited period, the student will fail the module and be required to retake the module next time it runs.
 Module fees will apply. - Failure of the same module more than once or several modules in succession will result in discussion at Module Review Board and may result in termination of studies. - 13.
-Extenuating Circumstances: If students are experiencing ANY difficulties which they feel are impacting on their studies they are strongly advised to speak to their Module Coordinator or the Assessment Administrator, who will advise whether to submit a written statement (with supporting written evidence) of Extenuating Circumstances (form available to download from the modules in VITAL).
-Sometimes students do not want to reveal their circumstances, thinking they are not serious enough, or too embarrassing.
-However, students are advised that these are held in the strictest confidence, and it is preferable to allow an experienced neutral party (the Committee members) to decide on their significance in relation to your studies. - a.
-A statement can be submitted any time during your study, but ONLY up to three days after the date of an examination or a submissions date, unless stated otherwise.
+Extenuating Circumstances: We recognise that sometimes students can perform poorly in assessments due to circumstances beyond their control.
+These circumstances are described as extenuating circumstances.
+Independent documentary evidence, such as medical certificates, must be provided in all cases to verify extenuating circumstances. - a.
+You must submit your claim within five working days after the events under consideration occur and no later than 3 days after the date of an examination or submission date, unless otherwise stated.